 Are you one of the many food truck vendors financing or planning to finance your food truck startup with credit cards?
-Today we’ll examine credit card financing of a food truck business and discuss its downsides and alternatives for prospective vendors.
+Today I examine credit card financing of a food truck business and discuss its downsides and alternatives for prospective vendors.

 Credit Card Financing Your Food Truck Business